Retro6727/Cafeproject/README.md

 <h3>Project Structure</h3>

-The project structure for the "Cafe" app will look something like this:
+The project structure for the "webapp" app will look something like this:

 <pre>
 cafe/